4.6 Access to quality services

 Costs of living allowance (allocation de vie chère)

-The National Solidarity Fund (Fonds national de solidarité) grants costs of living allowance to support low income households.
+The National Solidarity Fund (Fonds national de solidarité) grants a cost-of-living benefit and since 2023 an energy allowance to support low-income households.
 The amount depends on the composition of the household and on its revenue.

 Further provisions do not exclusively address young people in poverty or at risk of poverty.
-However they are worth mentioning, as they make an important contribution to the social balance:
+However they are worth mentioning, since they make an important contribution to the social balance:

 Family allowances (allocations familiales)

 Family allowances are always paid to families with children up to the age of 18.
-They are paid up to the age of 27 for children who are still studying, while no age limit applies for children with a physical or mental handicap.
-The amount is based on the number of children, so that the family allowance provides financial support especially to households with many children.
+They are paid up to the age of 25 for children who are still studying, while no age limit applies for children with a physical or mental handicap.
+Since 2016, the amount granted per child is the same for each child in the family.
+It increases when children reach the ages of 6 and 12, and in August a back-to-school allowance is automatically paid.

 Student allowance (aide financière pour études supérieures)

-Students in post-secondary education are entitled to financial support (bourse et prêt du CEDIES), so that every student can enrol in post-secondary education regardless of their parents' financial background.
+Students in post-secondary education are entitled to financial support, so that every student can enrol in post-secondary education regardless of their parents' financial background.
 Allowance is composed of a grant (50%) and a bank loan (50%).
 Weighting between grant and bank loan depends on the student's revenue.
 Students enrolled in secondary education abroad and doing their VET are also entitled to a student allowance.

 Social minimum wage (salaire social minimum)